sosokruashvili/wp-sticker-notes/readme.txt

 == Changelog ==

+= 2.2 =
+* Added a feature which allows to show the notes only on the post types selected by the admin

 = 2.1.5 =
 * Added CSS media query to hide notes on lower resolutions
 * Added donate button in admin